 ^^^*^^^^*^^^^*^^^^*^^^^*^^^^*^^^

 Her gaze shifted to Mason, about to say a word.
 But before her lips could part open, he had walked away to join his crowd.

 Rain stood still for a while.
-Her eyes swept through the crowd, everyone lost the moment.
+Her eyes swept through the crowd, everyone lost in the moment.

 But yet, she couldn't quite tell why it felt—off.

 She inhaled deeply and exhaled just the same.
 "Time to have fun."
-She muttered quietly before walking into the crowd.
+She muttered quietly before walking into the sea of intoxicated bodies.

+^^^*^^^^*^^^^*^^^^*^^^^*^^^^*^^^